 From childhood, you've listened to your parents drone on about eating your vegetables, grimacing as spinach, broccoli and/or Brussels sprouts was piled onto your plate.
 Cringing with each bite, wishing it was ice cream and candy.
 Yet, as you've grown older, you've learned that eating those (maybe not-so yucky anymore) vegetables will make you big and strong afterall.
 Science has determined which foods improve bone health, skin and more, and the brain is no different.

 For many of us, we are sometimes so focused on changing or shaping our bodies that we forget to cater to the muscle that keeps us going.
-So whether you are consumed with studying, writing papers, or, if you are lucky, relaxing, try eating these foods proven to boost your brain power.
+So whether you are consumed with studying, writing papers, or, if you are lucky, relaxing, try eating these seven foods proven to boost your brain power.

 - Avocados: Attention guacamole fans!
 Avocados aid in the circulation of blood (and therefore, oxygen) so the brain can work at its best.
 Eating an avocado in the morning is a healthier breakfast option to wake you up than an energy drink while also kick-starting your brain activity.